openreferral/specification/docs/hsds/use_cases.md

 * researchers/analysts;
 * database administrators.

- Read more about each of these personas in [our User Personas documentation](https://docs.google.com/document/d/1aodu4BUDVbUwVD02zlFs0WkCMn3UQEX1VHyI8ej6BCU/edit).
+ Read more about each of these personas in [our Types of Use / User Personas documentation](https://docs.openreferral.org/en/latest/initiative/index.html?highlight=types%20of%20use#types-of-use-and-user-personas).

 **Current Human Services Data Specification Capabilities**